charmoniumQ/thesis/prelim_text/README.md

 Simply copying the entire filesystem, for example, may work (the operating conditions are likely contained in the filesystem), but an entire filesystem inconvenient to transfer, compose, and execute.
 An ideal record/replay tool should allow users to introspect and simplify their computational environment.

-- Preserving the mess or encouraging cleanliness (Thaine)

 ### Virtualization and containerization

 System virtualization facilitates reproducibility by encapsulating an entire system (and thus its operating conditions) in a distributable sandbox.